 - Mail: PO Box 20, Wyong NSW 2259

-- Online: submission form (preferred).
+- Online: submission form (now closed).

 Your attention is drawn to the provisions of the Government Information (Public Access) Act 2009 which allows for possible access to certain public and personal documentation.
 View our privacy statement.

 Visit our floodplain management page and check out our FAQs.

 *This website does not necessarily represent the opinions of the NSW Government or the Department of Planning, Industry and Environment.

 The aim of this Study and Plan is to reduce the impact of flooding and flood liability on the residents living within the catchment area.
 As part of the NSW Government's Flood Prone Land Policy, consideration is given to social, economic, environmental and flood risk parameters to help evaluate a range of flood mitigation measures.

 The Study and Plan prepared by the consultant Manly Hydraulics Laboratory for Council and is funded by Council with additional funding from the Department of Planning, Industry and Environment (DPIE).

 Council invited all residents within the study area to complete a survey prepared by the flood consultant, Manly Hydraulics Laboratory, to help identify flooding “trouble spots” and allowing for a targeted assessment of where flood risk reduction measures would be best implemented.
 This questionnaire closed on 14 December 2019.